Behind These Hazel Eyes: Background and release

-The music video was directed by Joseph Kahn and was produced by Danyi Deats-Barrett.
-It was shot for two days in April 2005 in Toronto at a Church and a sound stage while Clarkson was on the Breakaway Tour.
+The music video was directed by Joseph Kahn and produced by Danyi Deats-Barrett.
+It was shot for two days in April 2005 in Toronto at a church and a sound stage, while Clarkson was on the Breakaway Tour.
 According to Kahn, Clarkson was sick during the production and could not speak.
 During Clarkson's wardrobe fitting, they communicated together using notes written by her.
 Though she is seen speaking and is interviewed in the behind the scenes footage.
 Access Hollywood reported that a single sprinkler was used to produce rain in the music video.
 The concept of the music video was conceived by Clarkson.
 She explained, "The whole thing is a metaphor about a broken fairy tale [...]
 You think everything is going well, and then reality kicks your butt.
 It's kind of a sad video, but it's going to be my best one.
 It's real, and that's why people like me."
 Clarkson also added that after the production of the music video was completed, she had bruises and a green-and-yellow splotch on her left biceps.
+Future WWE and AEW commentator and interviewer Renee Paquette appears in the background.
 The music video premiered online on May 9, 2005, on MTV.
-On May 16, 2005, it premiered on Total Request Live where it debuted at number five on the chart the following day.
+On May 16, 2005, it premiered on Total Request Live, where it debuted at number five on the chart the following day.